 The granting of stock options, RSUs and DSUs in a particular quarter gives rise to stock-based compensation expense.
-This can generate fluctuations in expense and then net loss quarter over quarter.
-As well, fluctuations in market prices of securities causes volatility in net loss.
+This can generate fluctuations in expense and then net income or loss quarter over quarter.
+As well, fluctuations in market prices of securities causes volatility in net income or loss.
+The Company recognized income during Q3-2016 as a result of large unrealized gains on mark-to-market securities.
 During Q1-2016, the Company recognized unrealized gains on mark-to-market securities which reduced the loss for the quarter compared to other quarters.
 In Q4-2015, the Company recognized unrealized losses on mark-to-market securities which contributed to this increase in loss.
 Comprehensive loss accounts for foreign exchange translation changes related to the Company's equity investment.

-Net loss and comprehensive loss for the comparable periods January 31, 2014 and April 30, 2014 reflect an allocation of Sulliden's share-based compensation costs, general and administrative expenses and investment income earned/incurred in each of these periods.
-The allocation of these expenses and investment income was calculated on the basis of the estimated ratio of exploration activity attributable to the East Sullivan property relative to the exploration and development activity attributable to all of Sulliden's mineral properties for each of the periods presented.
+Net loss and comprehensive loss for the comparable period April 30, 2014 reflect an allocation of Sulliden's sharebased compensation costs, general and administrative expenses and investment income earned/incurred in this period.
+The allocation of these expenses and investment income was calculated on the basis of the estimated ratio of exploration activity attributable to the East Sullivan property relative to the exploration and development activity attributable to all of Sulliden's mineral properties for the period presented.
 Applicable expenses and investment income directly attributable to East Sullivan have been allocated as such.